 Darwinia citriodora, the Lemon-scented Myrtle, is a native of Western Australia and grows to about 1.5 metres tall with a similar spread, forming a compact, rounded shrub.

-The attractive leaves are rich green, 6 mm to 12 mm long, colouring during winter with traces of purple-red.
+Darwinia spp. have simple and opposite leaves.
+In this species, the attractive leaves are rich green, 6 mm to 12 mm long, with colouring during winter of purple-red.
 The underside of the leaves have numerous oil glands and when crushed between the fingers, a pleasant lemon scent is given off.

 From Warren Sheather: Darwinia citriodora has survived and thrived, in our cold climate garden, for many years.
 In that time, the species has coped with many frosts and recurring droughts.
 Unfortunately, the many Western Australian Darwinias which have beautiful flowers, are not happy in our cold climate garden.
 Some species have been grafted onto durable root stock but they are rather expensive and they still may not succeed in our garden.

 From Jeff Howes: Darwinia citriodora has long been available in plant nurseries and I first planted a few of these plants many years ago in the northern Sydney suburb of Westleigh.
-They have all grown to about 1.2 metres high by the same width and flowered well.vThey are hardy plants and I have found that they grow and flower better in Sydney’s wetter years than in drier years.
+They have all grown to about 1.2 metres high by the same width and flowered well.
+They are hardy plants and I have found that they grow and flower better in Sydney’s wetter years than in drier years.
 This is to be expected, as they originate from the wetter SW corner of Western Australia.
-They are plants that prefer some shade or dappled light to do their best; however they will tolerate full sun.
+They are plants that prefer some shade or dappled light to do their best; however, they will tolerate full sun.

 There is a ground covering form of the Lemon-scented Myrtle that is available from nurseries.

-Cuttings produce roots rapidly and enthusiastically.
+Cuttings produce roots rapidly.